prateek-joshi/Breast-Cancer-Detection/README.md

 The original data was cleaned after performing *exploratory data analysis (EDA)*.
 The cleaned dataset can also be found for direct use in this repository.
 A **Support Vector Classifier (SVC)** was used as the prediction model, in unison with *Grid Search* hyperparameter tuning (with 3-fold cross validation). *recall_score* was used as the scoring parameter, as with medical aplications, we need to have high number of both true and false positives.
 It is better to have a wrong diagnosis than a missed one.

 The final classifier had a recall_score of approximately 0.901.
-Hence, further imporovements are required to make the classification even more accurate.
+Hence, further improvements are required to make the classification even more accurate.